rburkholder/rburkholder/README.md

 ### Raymond Burkholder

 * Software developer having a fondness for the C++ and Python languages.
-* Favorite databases include Cassandra and PostgreSQL.
+* Favorite databases include Cassandra, PostgreSQL & SQLite.
 * Subject matter areas of interest include Financial Markets (see TradeFrame) and Network Management.

 <!--